soubhiksanyal/RingNet/README.md

 CVPR 2019
 ```

 More details on our NoW benchmark dataset, 3D face reconstruction challenge can be found in our [project page](https://ringnet.is.tue.mpg.de).
-A pdf prepreint is also available in the [project page](https://ringnet.is.tue.mpg.de).
+A pdf preprint is also available on the [project page](https://ringnet.is.tue.mpg.de).

 ## Installation